nagilum/pvgisjson/README.md

+# Obsolete!

+This repo is no longer the one used for <https://pvgisjson.com>

+The new repo can be found here: <https://github.com/nagilum/pvgis>

 # Photovoltaic Geographical Information System (PVGIS) API

 Solar energy is one of the environmentally sustainable resources for producing electricity using photovoltaic (PV) systems.